SebaHirsch/SebaHirsch/README.md

-# Sebastian Hirsch P.
+# Hello there, I'm Sebastian 👋

 ## About Me

-Hello! 👋 I'm Sebastian Hirsch, a passionate Product Manager based in Madrid.
+📊 Passionate Product Manager based in Madrid.

-I thrive on bringing innovative ideas to life and optimizing processes for better efficiency.
+🚀 Thrive on bringing innovative ideas to life and optimizing processes for better efficiency.

 ## Skills